rluo-23/JavaGame-SevenDays/README.md

 ## Future Plans and Improvements

-- Plans to introduce more exploration events and obtainable materials (items).
+- Plans to introduce more exploration events and obtainable materials.
 - Optimization of the game's interface design for enhanced aesthetics.